RRVCA IS CLOSED EFFECTIVE 8/15/25

 Email: darla@cap6.com

-HOME ARP Program: The HOME-ARP Supportive Services Program focuses on delivering vital assistance to individuals and families experiencing homelessness, those at risk of homelessness, and other priority populations (i.e., Household's fleeing Domestic Violence).
+Homeless Supportive Services: The Homeless Supportive Services Program focuses on delivering vital assistance to individuals and families experiencing homelessness, those at risk of homelessness, and other priority populations (i.e., Household's fleeing Domestic Violence).
 This program provides supportive services like case management, financial assistance, rental assistance, and more.
 The goal is to significantly reduce homelessness and enhance housing stability across North Dakota.
-CAPND's HOME-ARP Supportive Services program is committed to providing comprehensive support to eligible individuals and families, empowering them to achieve and maintain safe, secure housing.
+The Homeless Supportive Services program is committed to providing comprehensive support to eligible individuals and families, empowering them to achieve and maintain safe, secure housing.

-Basic HOME-ARP Eligibility: Eligibility criteria is dependent upon the client's current housing situation.
-HOME-ARP is for civilians (non-Veterans) who are experiencing homelessness or is at-risk of homelessness.
-For more information on HOME-ARP eligibility criteria, please call Christy, the HOME-ARP Case Manager.
+Basic Eligibility: Eligibility criteria is dependent upon the client's current housing situation.
+Homeless Supportive Services is for civilians (non-Veterans) who are experiencing homelessness or is at-risk of homelessness.
+For more information on eligibility criteria, please call Christy, the Homeless Services Case Manager.

 Address: 1013 N 5th St, Grand Forks, ND 58203